CHILD & FAMILY INVESTIGATION

 CFI Intake - Self Report

-CAREFUL AND UNBIASED REPORTING FOR A CHILD'S BEST INTEREST
+CAREFUL REPORTING FOR A CHILD'S BEST INTEREST

 A trained child and family investigator as well as a mental health professional, CFI Julia Olson conducts her investigations with an acute awareness of a child’s developmental needs — particularly for children who may already struggle with other unrelated issues such as anxiety, depression, or learning disabilities.
 Olson seeks to conduct careful investigations that are sensitive, informed, and centered on the unique needs of every child.